-Questionnaire design is a systematic process in which the researcher contemplates various question formats, considers several factors Question development is the practice of selecting appropriate response formats and wording questions that are understandable, unambiguous, and unbiased.
+Questionnaire design is a systematic process in which the researcher contemplates various question formats, considers a number of factors characterising the survey, words the various questions very carefully, and organises the questionnaire's layout.

+Question development is the practice of selecting appropriate response formats and wording questions that are understandable, unambiguous, and unbiased.
 Here are a few tips for designing a good questionnaire:

-Do not cram the presentation:

-Because of the well-known problem of low response rates especially in mailed questionnaires, it is sometimes considered preferable to make the instrument appear as short as possible so that it does not deter prospective respondents from answering.
-However, this is always a mistake.
-Experts suggest that an attractive layout is likely to enhance response rates.
+- Do not cramp the presentation: Because of the well-known problem of low response rates especially in mailed questionnaires, it is sometimes considered preferable to make the instrument appear as short as possible so that it does not deter prospective respondents from answering.
+However, this is almost always a mistake.
+Experts suggest that an attractive layout is likely to enhance response rates. - Clear presentation: A self-completion questionnaire with a layout that is easy on the eye facilitates the answering of all questions that are relevant to the respondent. - Vertical or horizontal closed answers?

-Clear presentation:

-A self-completion questionnaire with a layout that is easy on the eye facilitates the answering of all questions that are relevant to the respondent.

-Vertical or horizontal closed answers?
 Bearing in mind that most questions in a self-completion questionnaire are likely to be of the closed nature, one consideration is whether to arrange the fixed answers vertically or horizontally.
 Very often, the nature of the answers will dictate a vertical arrangement because of their sheer length.
 Many writers prefer a vertical format whenever possible, because, in some cases where either arrangement is feasible, confusion can arise when a horizontal one is employed.
 Consider the following:

-What do you think of the sports supervisor"s performance since he took office?
+What do you think of t the sp ports supervisor's performance since h e took office?